jeremyButtler/find--Co-infections/updates.md

 3. Added fqGetIdsIllumina, which has support for Illumina reads
 4. Added fqGetIdsFast, which was the fqGetIds used for benchmarking.
 5. Other than future bugs, this should be my last update.
-Their may be a few future updates for figures and the code documentation, but they will not be written here.
-I am finally have nothing more to add.
+Their may be a few future updates for minor stuff that is not program related, but they will not be recorded here.
+I finally have nothing more to add.
+Version thee started at the start of January and ended near the end of March.

 ## 2023-03-28